 - Inferior bridge pickup sound

-The ESP LTD is what most of us imagine when we think of electric guitars.
+The ESP LTD is what most of us imagine when we think of best electric guitars.

 Featuring a mahogany body, Rosewood fingerboard and the signature Gibson Les Paul single cutaway design, the LTD EC-1000 guitar is not only stunning but also easy to play with.